jackiezeng01/CompRoboWarmupProject/README.md

 ![](pictures/obstacle_avoidance_demo.gif)

 ## Approach
-how this is created, basic concept
+For this task, we set the robot

 ## Structure
 ![](pictures/obstacle_avoider_structure.png)